playcanvas/playcanvas-jsdoc-template/README.md

 # PlayCanvas JSDoc Template
-This is JSDoc 3 template for PlayCanvas API Reference that is generated automatically during engine publishing process and hosted on: https://developer.playcanvas.com/api/
+This is a JSDoc 3 template for the PlayCanvas API Reference.
+It is generated automatically during engine publishing process and hosted on: https://developer.playcanvas.com/api/

 ## How to build